star of bethlehem

 From this we can also conclude:

 1.)
-The start endured over a period of time (seen in the east & when they arrived in Jerusalem)
+The star endured over a period of time (seen in the east & when they arrived in Jerusalem)

 2.)
 It moved as they left Jerusalem.